pkutaj/pkutaj.github.io/_posts/2020-02-07-HSTR-NODE-the-reconceptualization-of-the-web-server.md

 ---
 layout: post
-title: HSTR > NODE > Ryan Dahl (NODE author) on the reconceptualization of web servers in the early 2000s
+title: History > NODE > Ryan Dahl (NODE author) on the reconceptualization of web servers in the early 2000s
 ---
 ## the case
 the question is, what were the web servers thought of traditionally (say, web 1.0) and what has changed with the arrival of Mongrel and, of course, Node.Js.